HarryNguyen282/scientific-paper-classification/README.md

 - **GaussianNB** and **KNN** performed best overall with embeddings.
 - **KMeans** (unsupervised) lagged behind supervised methods, but embeddings still improved its clustering quality.

+  "For step-by-step exploration see the Jupyter notebook.
+For direct execution, use the Python script."